chinmay-sawant/GO_FHIR_DEMO/README.md

 ### Docker Environment
 The `docker-compose.yml` includes:
 - PostgreSQL database with persistent volume
+- Consul service for key-value store and service discovery
 - Application service with environment variables
 - Network configuration for service communication